InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/02-ioc/container-resolver.rst

 Resolving Factory Functions
 ---------------------------

-In case if it is required to create more than one instance of dependecy or decision to create dependency can be done when the app is executed one should use a factory function.
+Using an auto-generated factory is applicable in case if it is required to create more than one instance of dependency or decision to create dependency can be done in runtime.
 Next example shows that component ``A`` depends on component ``B`` however it gets this dependency right before its usage.

 .. code-block:: csharp
    :emphasize-lines: 5,12